b0tShaman/go-rout-net/README.md

-# Concurrent Neural Network in Go
+# Concurrent Neural Network SDK in Go

 A from-scratch, fully concurrent neural network simulator in Go — each neuron runs two goroutines (one for feedforward, one for backprop) and communicates via channels, mimicking asynchronous biological signalling.